Ahmed-Ashraf-Khalil/ahmedashrafkhalil.github.io/index.md

 <details>

-    <div style="text-align: justify">volatility forecasting using the Generalized Autoregressive Conditional Heteroskedasticity (GARCH) model from analysis and data preparation to modeling and optimization.</div>
+    <div style="text-align: justify">real state analysis web dashboard and hosting it publically and changing the link to a QR code using Plotly Express and Dash with python.</div>

 </details>